Stonehouse

 There are great places to visit near Stonehouse including some great ancient sites, historic monuments, towns, parks, hills, woodlands, geological features, caves, old mines, airports, historic buildings, villages and cities.

-The area around Stonehouse boasts some of the best towns including Cheltenham, Coleford, and Cirencester.
+The area close to Stonehouse boasts some of the best parks including Pittville Park.

-Stonehouse is near some unmissable woodlands like Puzzlewood,
+Stonehouse is near some unmissable geological features like Puzzlewood,

-There are a number of historic buildings near Stonehouse including St. John Baptist Cirencester, and Gloucester Cathedral.
+Historic Buildings to visit near Stonehouse include St. John Baptist Cirencester, and Gloucester Cathedral.

 Gloucester is one of Stonehouse's best, nearby cities to visit in Stonehouse.